 Each Plenty workshop is offered in collaboration with one of these beneficiary organizations.
 They determine class topics based on the season and the needs of the particular audience.
 All of the sessions, however, promote Lovin’ Spoonfuls’ basic values: teaching recipes that are nutritious, budget-friendly, and low-waste.
 Workshops include a cooking demonstration, food tastings, and lots of time for questions and answers.

-Food rescue organizations—for example, New York’s City Harvest and Maryland-based Food Recovery Network, which has 200 chapters on college campuses in 44 states—have become increasingly common as the issue of food waste gains wider attentions.
+Food rescue organizations—for example, New York’s City Harvest and Maryland-based Food Recovery Network, which has 200 chapters on college campuses in 44 states—have become increasingly common as the issue of food waste gains wider attention.
 And there are a number of groups that offer cooking classes for disadvantaged populations; Cooking Matters, headquartered in Washington, D.C., for example, provides culinary curricula to partner groups across the country.

 Lovin’ Spoonfuls’ Plenty program aims to combine those missions to give each an even bigger impact.